Toggle: English / Spanish

 What Abnormal Results Mean

 If your level is above 7% and you have diabetes, it often means that your blood sugar is not well controlled.
-Your target A1c should be determined by you and your health care provider.
+You and your health care provider should determine your target A1C.

 Obtaining a blood sample from some people may be more difficult than from others.